The Oak Creek Fire Department has 55 employees (53 uniform/career and 2 civilian staff) who provide services 24 hours a day from three fire stations.

 - Certified as a State of Wisconsin Firefighter II

-- Certified as a State of Wisconsin Driver/Operator (must process within 2 years of hire
+- Certified as a State of Wisconsin Driver/Operator (required within 24 months of hire)

 - Candidate Physical Ability Test (CPAT) dated no later than 1 year prior from conditional offer

 We are not accepting applications at this time.
-Please fill out the job interest card to be notified when there is an opening.
+Please fill out a job interest card to be notified when applications will be accepted.

 If you are a young adult between the ages of 14 and 21 and are interested in learning more about a career in the fire service, please consider joining our Fire Explorer program.